raspberrypilearning/sorting-hat-lesson/lesson-1.md

 1. Direct students to attach their Pibrella to the Raspberry Pi.
 See [student instructions](student-instructions.md) to complete this task.
  *WARNING!
 The Raspberry Pi must be shutdown before connecting to GPIO.*

-1. Next, students will need to connect their push button / switch to their Pibrella, see [student instructions](student-instructions.md) on how to do this. *Important!
-Make sure that students connect the leads to Input A.*

 1. Ask students to set up the rest of their Raspberry Pi equipment, turn it on and log into their Pi using the username `pi` and the password `raspberry`.
   *Note that students will not see any text when typing the password but assure them it is working.
 Why do they think this might   be the case?
 Hint: what might happen if someone was looking over their shoulder?*